mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   ]
 }
 ```
+:question: Give all state parks with 100% coverage in `totality-raw` a 20% decrease on their total time to return to their normal values
+(repeat process from above)
 </details>
 <hr>

 ### Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents
-:question: Apply a pipeline called `longest-time` to the data in `state-parks` with the following requirements:
+:question: Apply a pipeline called `all-pipelines` to the data in `state-parks` with the following requirements: (these are all possible options, but do as many as necessary to gain an understanding of ingest pipelines conceptually, how they work, their syntax, and how to write them.

 - Add a `tag` called `pipeline_ingest` to show that the document was ingested via the pipeline
-- Add the date field to the start, maximum, and end times to provide a full ISO time field in the format of YYYY-MM-DD... and add that to the field that it was received from
+- Change the start, max, and end times from the applicable timezone to UTC (and replace the values)
 - Calculate the amount of total seconds in totality and add it to a new field called full_totality_time
+- Ensure that every park has 'State Park' in their name.
+If not, then add it to the name.
+- For those state parks with 100% coverage, add in 2 new fields: totality_start_time and totality_end_time.
+These values are calculated by taking the max_time and adding/subtracting 1/2 of the totality time.
+An example of this is if there is 2 minutes of totality and maximum totality occurs at 1:05pm, then totality_start_time would be 1:04pm and totality_end_time would be 1:06pm.

 Then reindex the data with that new pipeline
 ```json